sexibytes/poligraf-doc/content/_index.md

 ## Windows

 Leveraging the [built-in Graphite listener](http://www.PoliGraf.fr/features/) of PoliGraf, we introduced Windows support in version 0.99c with basic cpu-ram-hdd metrics.
 To push the metrics we chose to use [the recommended Windows version of collectd](https://collectd.org/features.shtml), SSC Serv.
 After instaling the lightweight agent, just add your PoliGraf appliance IP address with “SSC.” as prefix and you’re good to go.
 Now you can monitor your **VEEAM** proxies, like a boss!

+## S.M.A.R.T.

+Since the first release we wanted to add a **SMART** counters dashboard because we were so inspired by the [Backblaze reports](https://www.backblaze.com/blog/what-smart-stats-indicate-hard-drive-failures/).
+But we never found a proper way to get those stats from any kind of NAS so we decided to rely on a custom script that pushes the data to graphite using netcat 😉

+## pfSense

+Because we love and use pfSense very much since the **m0n0wall** fork, we decided to make a great dashboard with system metrics, interface statistics but most importantly [the **pfinfo** data which let you **monitor the packet filtering**](https://docs.netgate.com/pfsense/en/latest/monitoring/status/pfinfo.html) service of the firewall.